Kerwindows/simple-js-shop-page/readme.txt

 === Divi CSS Mobile Columns ===
 Donate link: https://kerjemtec.com/
-Tags: comments, spam
-Requires at least: 4.6
+Tags: divi, mobile responsive, divi mobile, Divi columns Requires at least: 4.6
-Tested up to: 4.7
+Tested up to: 5
 Stable tag: 4.3
-Requires PHP: 5.2.4
+Requires PHP: 7.3
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).
+THis plugin adds a comprehensive stylesheet to your Divi project which constrains the desktop layout on the mobile view.

 For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.